Mohamed-Abdelrazeq/devsecops-pipeline-project/README.md

 - Certificates
 - Private keys
 - Credentials
-- Other secrets
+- Cloud secrets

-By scanning files before commits or pushes, Talisman reduces the risk of exposing sensitive information in the repository.
+By scanning files before commits and pushes, Talisman helps reduce the risk of exposing sensitive information in source control.

----

-# Git Hook Configuration
+## Git Hook Configuration

-Talisman has been configured as both:
+Talisman has been configured as:

-- **Pre-Commit Hook**
-  - Scans changes before a commit is created.

-- **Pre-Push Hook**
+- ✅ Pre-Commit Hook
+- ✅ Pre-Push Hook

-  - Performs an additional scan before code is pushed to the remote repository.
+This ensures secrets are scanned both before creating a commit and before pushing code to a remote repository.

-Using both hooks provides an extra layer of protection against accidentally leaking secrets.

----

-# Talisman Installation
+## Installation

-The following steps were used to install Talisman.

-## 1. Download the installer
+### Download the installer

 ```bash
 curl https://thoughtworks.github.io/talisman/install.sh -o ~/install-talisman.sh
 chmod +x ~/install-talisman.sh
 ```

-## 2. Install as a Pre-Push hook (default)
+### Install as a Pre-Push hook

 ```bash
 ~/install-talisman.sh
 ```

-## 3. install as a Pre-Commit hook
+### Install as a Pre-Commit hook

 ```bash
 ~/install-talisman.sh pre-commit